RTSYork/VLAB/README.md

 This command creates a keypair for all users that are mentioned in `vlab.conf` and does not already have a key pair in the `/keys/` directory.
 These are stored as `/keys/$username` and `/keys/$username.pub` for the private and public keys respectively.
 The user needs the private key in order to use the VLAB.
 Should you need to recreate these, you can simply delete the pair and rerun `generatekeys --allnew`.

+Before building the Docker containers, the Xilinx Hardware Server archive must be downloaded so it can be installed into the board server container.
+Download the [Vivado 64-bit Hardware Server for Linux](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools.html) for the edition of the Xilinx tools you are using (use the latest relevant version if using the VLAB with multiple Xilinx installs) and place the `Xilinx_HW_Server_Lin_xxxx.x_xxxx_xxxx.tar.gz` file in the boardserver folder within the VLAB repository.

-Once configuration and keys are set up, build the VLAB containers with:
+Once configuration and keys are set up and the hardware server archive is in place, build the VLAB containers with:

 ```
 ./manage.py build